 - A) Special Meetings may be called for the purpose of timely conducting the city's business.
-The City Attorney, City Manager or City Clerk shall establish the date and time and notify the Mayor and City Council.
-They may include presentations, discussion, policy guidance and/or action by the City Council. - B) The City Charter allows for a Special Meeting to be called by the Mayor or by three Councilmembers.
-If a Councilmember would like to call a Special Meeting, the Councilmember should contact the City Manager or the City Clerk, who will then contact the other members of the Council to determine that the required number has been met. - , other than those taking the place of a Regular Meeting, may be called by the Mayor, or by written request of four or more members of the City Council on 24-hour notice submitted to the Mayor, copied to the City Manager, and then filed with the City Clerk, or as provided by Arizona Revised Statutes, City Charter, City Code or Council Policy. - Special Meetings are held for the purpose of presentations, discussion, or Action of the Council on various issues as deemed necessary to further the business of the City.
-These Special meetings other than those taking places of Regular Meetings shall not provide for "Citizen Comments/Appearances Ffrom the Floor,-" or for the Pledge of Allegiance or invocation, unless the Special Meeting is taking the place of a Regular meeting. unless taking the place of a Regular meeting.
+The City Attorney, City Manager or City Clerk shall establish the date and time and notify the Mayor and City Council. - B) The City Charter allows for a Special Meeting to be called by the Mayor or by three Councilmembers.
+If a Councilmember would like to call a Special Meeting, the Councilmember should contact the City Manager or the City Clerk, who will then contact the other members of the Council to determine that the required number has been met. - C) Special Meetings are held for the purpose of presentations, discussion, or Action of the Council on various issues as deemed necessary to further the business of the City.
+Special meetings shall not provide for "Citizen Comments/Appearances from the Floor" or for the Pledge of Allegiance or invocation, unless the Special Meeting is taking the place of a Regular meeting.